omerfsen/gpu-stress-test/README.md

+This is modified version of https://raw.githubusercontent.com/qts8n/cuda-python/master/devel/Dockerfile to use latest versions and to be compatible with Nvidia A100 (sm_80)

 # gpu-stress-test

 This is a simple piece of PyTorch code to stress test a GPU with a default run-time of 5 minutes.
 This test ran against A100 GPU